Training Diffusion Policies via Prior-Mapping Co-Evolution: Training and Implementation Details

+We evaluate performance on six continuous control tasks from the DeepMind Control Suite~\citep{dmcontrol}, simulated via MuJoCo~\citep{todorov2012mujoco}.
+The tasks cover varying degrees of dimensionality and contact complexity, as detailed in Table~\ref{tab:env-dims} and visualized in Figure~\ref{fig:envs}.

-All methods are trained from scratch for 180M environment steps with 2048 parallel environments and episode length 1000.
-Observations are normalized online using running mean and variance shared across methods.
-Rewards are scaled by a constant factor of 10.0.
-Policy outputs are squashed through $\tanh$ to fit the action bounds.
-Advantages are normalized per batch to zero mean and unit variance.
+\paragraph{Training Protocol.} All agents are trained from scratch for a fixed budget of 180M environment steps.
+We utilize 2048 parallel environments with an episode length of 1000 steps to maximize throughput.
+Input observations are normalized online using a running mean and variance standardizer shared across all methods.
+Reward signals are scaled by a constant factor of 10.0 to stabilize value estimation.
+For policy output, actions are squashed via a $\tanh$ activation to satisfy environment bounds $[-1, 1]$.
+During optimization, advantages are normalized per-batch to zero mean and unit variance.
+All experiments are run on four NVIDIA RTX A5000 GPUs.